 Purchasing power in the Danish capital of Copenhagen is similar to that of other large European cities, and prices are considerably lower than in, for example, New York when housing costs are included.

-This is why the average Dane pays approx. 50 per cent of his/her income in taxes.
+This is why the average Dane pays approximately 50 per cent of their income in taxes.